topbitdu/progne_tapera-rspec/ROADMAP.md

 3. Deprecate the Enum Code shared examples
 4. Deprecate the Code Attribute shared examples
 5. Improve the Progne Tapera RSpec module to require the Progne Tapera Enum Config shared examples & the Progne Tapera Enum Code shared examples automatically

+## v0.3.2
+1. Improve the Ruby Gem Specification to depend on rspec v3.0 at runtime